HelgeSverre/mindwave-docs/readme.md

 Mindwave is a Laravel package that lets you easily build AI-powered chatbots, agents, and document question and answering (Q&A) functionality into your application.

-With Mindwave, you can incorporate the power of OpenAI's state-of-the-art language models, Pinecone's vector search capabilities and your own custom "tools" to create intelligent software applications.

 ## Example

 ![Code Example](/art/code.png)

 ```php
 <?php